holdex/developers/README.md

-# developers
+# Holdex Developers
 Welcome to Holdex Developers space.
+This is where your Holdex journey starts.

+## For HR
+- message templates are located here: [/templates](./templates)